-Hampton School has a strong and lively tradition of Religious Studies.
-RS plays a crucial role in supporting the Hampton ethos and boys find the academic courses we teach both broad reaching and relevant to the society they live in.
-They learn about and learn from the beliefs and examples of others, enabling them to view world issues of today within broader perspectives, thus developing tolerance, understanding and respect for others.
+Hampton School has a strong and lively tradition of Religious Studies and Philosophy.
+It plays a crucial role in supporting the Hampton ethos and pupils find the academic courses we teach both broad-reaching and relevant to the society in which they live.

-With seven subject specialists, Religious Studies is taught at all levels in the school; from the broad and stimulating survey of world religions in the first three years to the detailed study of philosophical and key religious texts in the Sixth Form.
-In the Sixth Form we offer two tracks; AS Level courses in Religious Studies and a two year Pre-U Philosophy & Theology course.
+With six subject specialists, Religious Studies and Philosophy is taught at all levels in the School; from the broad and stimulating exploration of religion and big questions in the Lower School to the detailed study of philosophy and theology in the Sixth Form.
+In the Sixth Form, we offer AS and A Level courses in Religious Studies.

-The Department offers a course in ‘Life Issues’ to all Fourth Year students which is taught alongside the School’s Mindfulness and Wellbeing & Resilience programmes.
+The Department offers a course in ‘Life Issues’ to all Fourth Year pupils which is taught alongside the School’s Mindfulness and Wellbeing & Resilience programmes.

 To enhance the boys’ studies the Department organises a range of trips to different places of worship and to other places of interest.
 The School also offers many trips abroad, which allow boys opportunities to experience different religions and cultures first hand.